-We set out below the steps we might take to try and mitigate the impact of different types of data breach if they were to occur, focusing especially on breaches involving particularly risky or sensitive information.
-We will review the effectiveness of these actions and amend them as necessary after any data breach.
+The steps will be taken to try and mitigate the impact of different types of data breach if they were to occur, focusing especially on breaches involving particularly risky or sensitive information.
+The effectiveness of these actions will be reviewed and amended as necessary after any data breach.